ziwenzhao/form-designer/README.md

-1. This application implements a customized form builder.
-2. It is based on Angular2+
-3. To run the application
+This application implements a customized form builder.
+It is based on Angular2+ To run the application
-   a.
-Install @angular/cli, "npm install -g @angular/cli"
+1. Install @angular/cli, "npm install -g @angular/cli"
-   b. go into the repository, install dependencies, "npm install"
+2. go into the repository, install dependencies, "npm install"
-   c. run the application, "ng serve --open"
+3. run the application, "ng serve --open"
-   d. you should be able to run the application in browser localhost:4200
+4. you should be able to run the application in browser localhost:4200